Bayer-Group/ol-kit/src-docs/tutorials/connectToContext.md

 const App = () => {
   return (
     <Map>
-      <Popup /> {/* This Popup component was automatically given a map prop when wrapped by connectToMap internally */}
+      <Popup /> {/* This Popup component was automatically given a map prop when wrapped by connectToContext internally */}
     </Map>
   )
 }